For Your Doctor

 One of the reasons doctors like peer support groups like AA, Moderation Management, SMART, etc. is because science has shown that people are more successful at tasks they feel supported in.
 That's both good an bad (think peer pressure).

 The C Three Foundation offers support to those on the Sinclair Method in many ways.
-We have a moderated digital peer support forum with nearly 1,100 members that is free to join and available 24/7/365.
+We have a moderated digital peer support forum with more than 2,100 members that is free to join and available 24/7/365.
 We provide free pill holder key chains to doctors in our network so that they can encourage patients to always carry their medication with them.
 This increases medication adherence.
 We are building support tools for the family of those in recovery, because we understand that AUD affects more than just the person drinking, and we work hard to encourage people to be straightforward with their doctors about their drinking and recovery efforts, because we have documented that when a person feels supported by their doctor, they are more successful with TSM.